notl0cal/ghpullall/README.md

 # ghcloneall
 Git Clone All Tool.
-Basic script to search for .git folders and pull updates.
+Basic script to search for .git folders in sub-directories and pull updates.

 USAGE: